crottolo/website_next/README.md

 ## License

-This project is private and proprietary to Persevida SL.
+This project is proprietary software.

-## Contact
+## Support

-For any queries regarding the project, contact:
+For support and queries:

-- **Email**: info@persevida.com
+- Create an issue in the repository
-- **Location**: Santa Cruz de Tenerife, Canary Islands
+- Contact the development team